themosis/filesystem/README.md

 The library provides a `Filesystem` interface as well as a concrete `LocalFilesystem` implementation.

-The `LocalFilesystem` can only be used to manage "local" files.
+The `LocalFilesystem` class can only be used to manage "local" files.
 If you need to deal with remote files, you will need to provide your own implementation of the `Filesystem` interface.

 Installation